johnrm174/model-railway-signalling/README.md

       sig_passed_button:bool - Creates a "signal Passed" button for automatic control - Default False shunt_ahead:bool - Specifies a shunt ahead signal (yellow/white aspect) - default False
       modern_type: bool - Specifies a modern type ground position signal (post 1996) - Default False

+create_ground_disc_signal - Creates a ground disc type shunting signal Mandatory Parameters:
+      Canvas - The Tkinter Drawing canvas on which the point is to be displayed sig_id:int - The ID for the signal - also displayed on the signal button x:int, y:int - Position of the point on the canvas (in pixels) Optional Parameters:
+      orientation:int- Orientation in degrees (0 or 180) - Default is zero
+      sig_callback:name - Function to call when a signal event happens - Default is no callback Note that the callback function returns (item_id, callback type) sig_passed_button:bool - Creates a "signal Passed" button for automatic control - Default False shunt_ahead:bool - Specifies a shunt ahead signal (yellow banner) - default False (red banner)

 set_route - Set (and change) the route indication (either feathers or theatre text) Mandatory Parameters: